Sale Sharks: 2021–Present: The Alex Sanderson era

+Notable signings: Nick Schonert and the return of Tommy Taylor and Simon McIntyre.

-Sale struggled in the first half of the 2021/22 season, which was Sanderson's first full season in charge.
-Results picked up in the new year but Sale narrowly missed out on the top 4 by 5 points, having to settle for a 6th place finish.
-For the second season in a row they were defeated by French opposition in the Champions Cup quarter final losing 41-22 to Racing Metro despite leading 10-6 at halftime.
-The season ended with farewells to the iconic Faf De Klerk, fellow South Africans Lood de Jager and Rohan Janse Van Rensburg and several other influential players including AJ Macginty, Cameron Neild and Curtis Langdon.
+The team struggled in the first half of the season, which was Sanderson's first full season in charge.
+Results picked up in the new year but Sale narrowly missed out on the top 4 by 5 points, having to settle for a 6th-place finish.

-Ahead of the 2022/23 season the signings of Tom O'Flaherty and England internationals George Ford and Jonny Hill were announced.
-All three had won the Premiership with their respective former clubs.
-The season started with five consecutive league wins and the good form continued with Sale in 2nd position at the halfway point.
+For the second season in a row they were defeated by French opposition in the Champions Cup quarter final losing 41–22 to Racing Metro despite leading 10–6 at halftime.

+Notable leavers: Faf De Klerk, Lood de Jager, Rohan Janse Van Rensburg, AJ Macginty, Cameron Neild and Curtis Langdon.